axibase/atsd/api/data/series/examples/query-multiple-request-id.md

 Retrieve data for multiple series queries with different metrics, entities, and timespans.

-Each query may return multiple series.
+Each query can return multiple series.
 The order of series in the response is arbitrary.

 To associate series with queries, specify the `requestId` parameter.